 Your hearing may be substantially affected by the medication you use.
 There are some medicines that have been proven to cause hearing loss including some heart and cancer medicines, aspirin, antibiotics, and anti-inflammatory medication.
 Fortunately, medication associated hearing loss normally only happens when more than one of these medicines are taken together making it far less common.

 Looking to get treatment for your hearing loss?
-Make an appointment with us for a hearing test.
+Make an appointment with us for a hearing aid discovery test.